SacDeNoeuds/extended-guide/guides/building-products/domain/index.md

 ## OOP, that traitor

-To me, Object-Oriented Programming is a paradigm imported by the video game industry because it suited them there.
-But it does not suit regular business in my opinion.
+To me, Object-Oriented Programming is a stale paradigm imported by the video game industry because it suited them there.
+This industry now uses the [entity component system](https://en.wikipedia.org/wiki/Entity_component_system).
+In my opinion, it does not suit regular business projects.

 I can endure the immutability performance overhead in exchange for predictability and peace of mind.
 The trade-off is easily made.

-Yet, because OOP is such a major standard and TypeScript adoption is young (in comparison), there is not much documentation regarding how to model a system in TypeScript using function/data-oriented programming.
+Yet, because OOP is such a major standard and TypeScript adoption is young (in comparison to other languages), there is not much documentation regarding how to model a system in TypeScript using functional/data-oriented programming.

 That is the subject of this guide.
 How about we [get started](./1-branded-types.md)?